 Bid Day is the last day of the Panhellenic Recruitment process.
-Women will receive invitations to membership and spend the evening getting to know their new sisters.
+Women will recieve invitations to membership and spend the evening getting to know their new sisters.
 Attire is more relaxed on Bid Day and we suggest to wear whatever you are comfortable in.
+Your new chapter will be giving you a Bid Day shirt to change into.
 Your new chapter will be giving you a Bid Day shirt to change into.